“Sainte Jeanne et Sainte Thérèse– Ensemble elles sont les plus belles couleurs du ciel!”

 “And he put all things beneath his feet and gave him as head over all things to the church, which is his body, the fullness of the one who fills all things in every way.”
 (Eph 1:22-23)

-The Knights of the Dove and Rose is an organization which includes members both lay and religious and which is devoted to praying, suffering (Col 1:24; I Peter 2:21), and evangelizing for the Church Militant (Eph 6:10-17; Rev 12:17) in union with our Holy Father, the Pope, and for the relief of the Church Suffering in Purgatory (I Cor 3:14-15; 2 Macc 12:46).
+The Knights of the Dove and Rose is an organization that can include members both lay and religious and that is devoted to individual growth in sanctifying grace which leads to praying, suffering (Col 1:24; I Peter 2:21), and evangelizing for the Church Militant (Eph 6:10-17; Rev 12:17) in union with our Holy Father, the Pope, and for the relief of the Church Suffering in Purgatory (I Cor 3:14-15; 2 Macc 12:46).
 All is under the patronage of St. Joan of Arc (Matthew 25:21), the co-patronage of St. Thérèse of Lisieux, and dedicated to the reign of the Immaculate Heart of Mary, the Mediatrix of all graces (Gen 3:15; Luke 1:26-55; John 2:1-11), Queen of heaven and earth (Rev 12:1), the Mother of God (Luke 1:43), and she through whom we must go as the shortest, easiest, and most pleasing way to Jesus Christ our Lord (Luke 1:43-44), Who is Savior of the human race.
 For it is only through this Jesus, the historically authentic Founder of the Roman Catholic Church (Matthew 16:18-19; Eph 2:20-22), that we can be saved.
 There is no other.
 (Heb 13:8-9a)

 We carry the two edge sword (Heb 12:4) of the Holy Spirit, combining Thérèse’s Little Way of Love with Joan’s mystically militant, unwavering faithfulness to the will of Our Lord and Our Lady.
 Our objective is the center of the Interior Castle of St. Teresa of Avila on the Summit of St. John of the Cross’ Mt.
 Carmel together with the active victory in the world of the Church, which is the the pillar of truth (1 Tim 3:15), with her King and her Queen.